googlearchive/apps-script-templates/sheets-import/README.md

     full name (i.e. `app.js.html`).
   - For a Script file, select `File` > `New` > `Script File` and enter the full name (i.e. `server.gs`).
-  - The files you must copy over are:
+  - The files you must copy over (descriptions of each at the bottom of the README) are:
     - [app.js.html](/raw/master/app.js.html),
     - [authorize.html](/raw/master/authorize.html),
     - [config.gs](/raw/master/config.gs),